burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - Recursive functions with a relatively big depth of recursion
 - For a virtual function called really virtually
-- Function is invoked via function pointer
+- Function is invoked via a function pointer

 The underlying reason for using **force inline** is that compilers use only heuristics to decide to perform inlining, and sometimes these heuristics are wrong.